 All that said, we know that toddlers like to move!
-So, here are a few key things to keep in mind as you encourage your wiggly toddler to be more engaged in the read-aloud experience.
+So here are a few key things to keep in mind as you encourage your wiggly toddler to be more engaged in the read-aloud experience.

 Make reading fun.
 The more engaging the reading experience, the better.
 Make story books come to life by giving characters different voices and adding drama to the narration; when a character acts surprised or sad, change your tone to express the emotion.
 You want your children to realize that, beneath the surface of the text, there is a great story filled with imagination.

 Make sure you have plenty of books available that build on your child’s interests.
-If your child loves animals or trains or princess, make sure you have books that mirror these passions.
+If your child loves animals or trains or princesses, make sure you have books that mirror these passions.
 Be sure you offer both storybooks and nonfiction texts—research has shown that nonfiction texts often prompt even more discussion between parents and children.

 Let your child choose the books you read together.
 Studies have identified a strong link between offering choice and motivation to read.

 You want kids to interact with the reading material.
-One way to do this is to read rhyming books and pattern books, or books with repeating phrases and encourage your child to join in the reading.
+One way to do this is to read rhyming books and pattern books, or read books with repeating phrases and encourage your child to join in the reading.
 Read aloud and pause at opportune spots, encouraging your child to join in on the rhyming or patterned portions of text.
 When they can predict what comes next, young children build confidence and can begin to see themselves as “readers.”